 I am sure my readers are familiar with the concept that the little things in life make all the difference!
 I want to share here how those little things that make life wonderful become the little things that make life miserable when living with a true narcissist.

 Part of being hospitable in your home is keeping it clean and neat enough so that when others enter, they feel comfortable.
 Anytime I would try to prepare our home for guests, I would be accused of trying to impress them, and he would even go about undoing my work.
-For example, on Sundays when the entire family was coming for dinner and an afternoon together, I would often spend all night cleaning, cooking and just preparing.
+For example, on Sundays when the entire family was coming for dinner and an afternoon together, I would often spend all night cleaning, cooking, and just preparing.
 On many occasions, I would return from church and find that he had intentionally “messed” things up - to frustrate me, yes, but also to humiliate.
-On one particular Sunday, the entire family came home from church together and I discovered that he had emptied the dryer of clean clothes and scattered them on the kitchen table and on the couches in our den.
+On one particular Sunday, the entire family came home from church together, and I discovered that he had emptied the dryer of clean clothes and scattered them on the kitchen table and the couches in our den.
 He had put full trash bags by the door (where everyone entered) and had moved items in the kitchen to clutter the countertops.
 He then tiptoed behind me and whispered, “You really should have cleaned things up before having people over!”
-I didn’t respond but was struggling to contain my emotions, so he then loudly proclaimed for all to hear, “What did y’all do to upset your mother?
+I didn’t respond, but was struggling to contain my emotions, so he then loudly proclaimed for all to hear, “What did y’all do to upset your mother?
 She seems to be in a bad mood!”
-This is a typical example of gaslighting combined with deflection and building his flying monkeys. (upset his supply and then draw attention to the fact that she is upset to manipulate other’s opinions.)
+This is a typical example of gaslighting combined with deflection and building his flying monkeys.
+(Upset his supply and then draw attention to the fact that she is upset to manipulate others’ opinions.)

 Lip Gloss?
 Really?